 If you’ve narrowed your next piece of gym equipment to a treadmill, you’ve only won half of the battle.
-With so many options to choose from, but only some much space in a home gym, every decision has to count.
+With so many options to choose from, but only some much space in a home gym, every decision must count.
 However, there are two types of treadmills that can have a major impact on your workout style: Motorized and manual.

 But which one is right for you?